Wednesday, December 17, 2014

 80 × 150 cm

-He is an original, proud, somewhat eccentric painter who, like Da Vinci, experimented in his garden with human flight.
+Bocklin was an original, proud, somewhat eccentric painter who, like Da Vinci, experimented in his garden with human flight, designing an airplane.
 He disliked giving titles to his pictures and declared that he painted in order to make people dream.
 "Just as it is poetry's task to express feelings, painting must provoke them too.
 A picture must give the spectator as much food for thought as a poem and must make the same kind of impression as a piece of music..."
 (Arnold Bocklin)